Safety#

 Returns:

-0 on success, or negative error code on failure. -EINVAL: null pointer. -EALREADY: already added. -ENOMEM / -ENOSPC: out of memory. -EIO: enable() failed after add, entry will be removed again.
+0 on success, or negative error code on failure. -EALREADY: already added. -ENOMEM / -ENOSPC: out of memory. -EIO: enable() failed after add, entry will be removed again.

 Deregisters the given entry, if present.